inveniosoftware/docs-invenio-rdm/docs/operate/customize/metadata/custom_fields/custom_fields.md

-# Create a new type of field
+# Create a new type of custom field

 *Introduced in InvenioRDM v10*